Introduction, Haskell, and Type Classes

 ]

-The timeout applies to each individual test in the tree passed to
+The timeout applies to each individual test in the tree passed to localOption

-, not to the entire test suite.
+not to the entire test suite.
+Such timeouts will generally be present in the

 Useful types